mcgnly/DeveloperDocumentation/Hardware/XDK.md

 Make sure all of your changes in the text editor are saved, then in the terminal, navigate to the /xdk-mqtt/make directory if you aren’t there already.

-Plug in your Bosch XDK hardware to your computer and make sure it is powered on -   green LED will be on.
+Plug in your Bosch XDK hardware to your computer and make sure it is powered on.
 If yours isn’t, make sure the switch is on and both the cable for  flashing/programming/debugging (and if on a Linux or Mac, the JLink debugger) and the USB cable  are plugged in.

 Once everything is connected, execute ‘make’ and ‘make flash’  from the terminal, and you should see live readings from the sensors!